 228:121-122-123.
 FUNDAMENTALS OF FOOD PREPARATION I, II, III.
+3 credits each.
+(1-2).

 Fundamental principles of food preparation and cookery.
 Laboratory experience in high standards of production, attractive service, use and selection of equipment and time management.
 Emphasis on basic principles from which food preparation techniques are formed.